Rekha-GH/books-app/README.md

 ## APIs used by this application

-* Used to display the initial article result by specifying the page number
+* Used the below API to display the initial article result by specifying the page number
     * https://content-store.explore.bfi.digital/api/articles?page=1
-* Used this api to filter based on author or article type:
+* Used these api to filter based on author or article type:
     * https://content-store.explore.bfi.digital/api/articles?author={author-id}
     * https://content-store.explore.bfi.digital/api/articles?type={review-id}
     * https://content-store.explore.bfi.digital/api/articles?author={author-id}&type={review-id}